Call us on

 Should I make restaurant reservations?

 We highly recommend that you make restaurant reservations in advance of your trip.
-Once your trip is confirmed you will be introduced to your concierge who will be able to assist you in not only making the reservations but also making recommendations based on your preferences.
+Once your trip is confirmed you will be introduced to your concierge who will be able to assist you not only in making reservations but also in offering recommendations based on your preferences.

 What’s the transport like?